cuff-links/mongo/Replication-Internals.md

 #### Oplog Entry Application

-A separate thread, [`RSDataSync`](https://github.com/mongodb/mongo/blob/r3.4.2/src/mongo/db/repl/rs_sync.h) is used for pulling oplog entries off of the oplog buffer and applying them. `RSDataSync` constructs a [`SyncTail`](https://github.com/mongodb/mongo/blob/r3.4.2/src/mongo/db/repl/sync_tail.h) in a loop which is used for actually applying the operations.
+A separate thread, [`RSDataSync`](https://github.com/mongodb/mongo/blob/r3.4.2/src/mongo/db/repl/rs_sync.h) is used for pulling oplog entries off of the oplog buffer and applying them. `RSDataSync` constructs a [`SyncTail`](https://github.com/mongodb/mongo/blob/r3.4.2/src/mongo/db/repl/sync_tail.h) in a loop which is used to actually apply the operations.
 The `SyncTail` instance does some oplog application, and terminates when there is a state change where we need to pause oplog application.
 After it terminates, `RSDataSync` loops back and decides if it should make a new `SyncTail` and continue.

 `SyncTail` creates multiple threads that apply buffered oplog entries in parallel.
 Operations are pulled off of the oplog buffer in batches to be applied.
 Nodes keep track of their “last applied OpTime”, which is only moved forward at the end of a batch.
 Oplog entries within the same batch are not necessarily applied in order.
-Operations on a document must be atomic and ordered, operations on the same document will be put on the same thread to be serialized.
+Operations on a document must be atomic and ordered, so operations on the same document will be put on the same thread to be serialized.
 Additionally, command operations are done serially in batches of size 1.
 Insert operations are also batched together for improved performance.

 ### Replication and Topology Coordinators